thebarty/meteor-denormalization/README.md

 })
 ```

-## The current solution: do NOT support it
+## The current solution: we do NOT support it

 An easy workaround for version 1 of this package would be to simply NOT support "chained"-denormalizations.
 This means, that we need to REMOVE all referenceProperties and cacheProperties within cached documents, p.e. ``Post.commentCache[]`` will simply NOT contain ``guestCache`` and ``guestId``.